contiv/netplugin/docs/Dockerhost.md

-The multi node container networking can now be tested on a single VM by running docker inside docker. https://blog.docker.com/2013/09/docker-can-now-run-within-docker/
+The multi node container networking can be tested on a single VM by running docker inside docker. https://blog.docker.com/2013/09/docker-can-now-run-within-docker/

 The outside docker containers act like physical hosts in our test and are connected using a standard linux bridge.
 Inside each "host container" we run a namespaced instance of docker, OVS , etcd and netplugin instance.
 One can now launch containers from within each "host containers" and use netplugin networking to connect them.